 The good news is, you can!
-I have practiced this method with writing interactive notebooks and have data to prove they work!
-An entire lessons featured in this INB filmed by the Georgia Department of Education and Georgia Public Television at the end of this article for FREE.
+I have practiced this method by writing interactive notebooks and have data to prove they work!
+Entire lessons featured in this INB filmed by the Georgia Department of Education and Georgia Public Television at the end of this article for FREE.

 Writing Interactive Notebooks bring all different types of learning styles together and mold them beautifully.
 In addition, visual students are in Heaven when they grab a writing interactive notebook.
 Students that are auditory learners take in each lesson and remember it thanks to the wonderful video links that are provided.
 Interactive Notebooks are also kinesthetic learning at its finest.
 As a result, students can mold and manipulate foldables and forget they are even learning.
 Need a guide to interactive notebook basics?
 You can find one here.